 Students are encouraged to have a non-work site field placement for one of the two years.

 What are the time requirements for field placements?

-In the Foundation, or first year in the program, students are in the field two full agency work days/week, in both fall and spring semester.
-In the advanced or second year, students are in the field three full agency work days/week.
+In the Foundation, or first year in the program, students are in the field the equivalent of two full (8-hour) agency work days/week, in both fall and spring semester.
+In the Advanced or second year, students are in the field the equivalent of three full (8-hour) agency work days/week.

 What days of the week am I in field placement?

 Student schedules are arranged by the student with the agency Field Instructor and are based upon both agency need and student class schedule.
 Field placement begins and ends commensurate with the fall and spring academic (class) semester schedule.
 Part-time students may elect to carry out the equivalent of two full (8-hour) agency days/week throughout their field experience by extending time in field through June, in the second year, and beginning in August the third year (see below: If I am a part-time student, what is the time requirement in field?)